Pat Liddy: Career

-Using his skills of self-taught architectural draftsmanship and general artistic ability, Liddy started to paint and draw scenes from the urban landscape in an attempt to bring attention to the uniqueness and charm of Dublin before those places disappeared forever.
+Using his skills of self-taught architectural draftsmanship and general artistic flair, Liddy started to paint and draw scenes from the urban landscape in an attempt to bring attention to the uniqueness and charm of Dublin before those places might disappeared forever.
 The 1970s was a time when a good deal of second-rate redevelopment was clearing away much of the run-down but historic fabric of the city in the name of progress.

 Starting in 1982 and running until 1989, Liddy's weekly column in The Irish Times, called "Dublin Today," featured a pen and ink sketch of a building or place of interest in the city and was accompanied by a description of around 400 words.
-This long-running series gained a huge following and played an important part in a newfound determination among ordinary people, businesses, property owners and Dublin City Council to rediscover and enhance the city.
+This long-running series gained a huge following and played an important part in a gradual determination among ordinary people, businesses, property owners and Dublin City Council to rediscover and enhance the city.

 Liddy's first book, Dublin Today, published in 1984, arose directly from The Irish Times series.
 Several more books followed including the popular flagship book, Dublin Be Proud, published during the Dublin Millennium of 1988.
-It had the unusual distinction of being a number 1 non-fiction best-seller simultaneously in paperback and hardcover.
+It had the unusual distinction of being a number 1 non-fiction best-seller simultaneously in paperback and hardcover in Ireland.

-When the famous Irish traditional music group, The Chieftains, went on a ground-breaking trip to China in 1983 and held many concerts there, Liddy accompanied them and wrote articles on the visit for The Irish Times and The Cork Examiner and on his return held an exhibition of watercolours based on the trip in the renowned Chester Beatty Library.
+When the famous Irish traditional music group, The Chieftains, went on a ground-breaking trip to China in 1983 and held many concerts there, Liddy accompanied them and wrote articles on the visit for The Irish Times and The Cork Examiner, provided the photographs for their album cover and on his return held an exhibition of watercolours based on the trip in the renowned Chester Beatty Library.
 In 1988, on behalf of the Irish American Cultural Institute and Aer Lingus, he undertook 22-city tour of the US promoting Dublin's historical and cultural attractions.

-Taking early retirement from Aer Lingus in 1994 he turned his attention full-time to painting, drawing, exploring and writing about the historic buildings, scenic places and exciting new developments in his native city.
+Taking early retirement from Aer Lingus in 1994, he turned his attention full-time to painting, drawing, exploring and writing about the historic buildings, scenic places and exciting new developments in his native city.
 He combined these skills with his active promotion, both at home and abroad, for the appreciation and protection of what he believed was the unique cultural and architectural heritage of Dublin.
 He featured in many TV programmes and series, among others a popular 2009 RTÉ One series On the Street Where You Live.

-In the early 1990s Liddy was a member of a group that researched and successfully lobbied the Irish government for the introduction of a light rail system into Dublin, now known as the Luas.
-One offshoot from his local historical knowledge was the invitation on several occasions to name streets and roads in new housing developments.
+In the early 1990s Liddy was a member of a Dublin Business Association which promoted and successfully lobbied the Irish government for the introduction of a light rail system into Dublin, now known as the Luas.
+One offshoot from his local historical knowledge was the invitation on many occasions to name streets, roads and neighbourhoods in new housing developments.